-Mona Ardeleanu (born 1984 in Lörrach, DE ) studied at the Akademie der Bildenden Künste in Stuttgart under Alexander Roob.
-She lives and works in Stuttgart.
+Mona Ardeleanu (born 1984 in Lörrach, Germany) studied at the Akademie der Bildenden Künste in Stuttgart under Alexander Roob.
+She lives and works in Stuttgart, Germany.

-Mona Ardeleanu creates imaginative fabric and ornamental objects with oil paint on her canvases, which evoke familiar associations in the beholder, but are always free inventions of the artist.
-The "bodies" — as Ardeleanu herself calls them — are composed of different, painted elements such as folded and patterned textiles, porcelain, threads or hair.
-Ardeleanu gives the surfaces of the depicted fabrics a realistic look.
-The artist creates the illusion of object-like three-dimensionality through the refined folds, which, on closer inspection, are constructed against all logic.
-The Kunstmuseum Stuttgart dedicated her a first solo exhibition in 2013.
-Since then among others a solo exhibition at the Kunsthalle Nürnberg (2017) at the end of the Marianne-Defet painting scholarship and and a group exhibition at the Museum Marta Herford (2018) have followed.
-From February to May 2020, the Deichtorhallen Hamburg show works by Mona Ardeleanu in the large museum group exhibition "Now!
-Young Painting in Germany", which has already been shown in the Kunstmuseum Bonn, Museum Wiesbaden and the Kunstsammlungen Chemnitz - Museum Gunzenhauser.
+Using oil paint, Mona Ardeleanu creates imaginative objects on her canvases, which evoke familiar associations in the viewer but are always free inventions of the artist.
+The pictorial subjects are composed of various painted elements such as folded and patterned textiles, porcelain, threads, or hair.
+Ardeleanu gives her object-like representations a realistic effect.
+On closer inspection, however, these representations are constructed contrary to any logic.
+The Kunstmuseum Stuttgart dedicated Mona Ardeleanu a first solo exhibition in 2013.
+Since then among others, a solo exhibition at the Kunsthalle Nürnberg (2017) at the end of the Marianne-Defet painting scholarship and a group exhibition at the Museum Marta Herford (2018) have followed.
+From February to May 2020, the Deichtorhallen Hamburg showed works by Mona Ardeleanu in the large museum group exhibition "Now!
+Young Painting in Germany", which has already been shown in the Kunstmuseum Bonn, Museum Wiesbaden, and the Kunstsammlungen Chemnitz - Museum Gunzenhauser.